Sort by

 The purpose of this document is to provide an overview of how AI, big data and frontier technologies impact rights from the data protection perspective.

 There are both instrumental and intrinsic reasons to value democracy.
-In short, democracy is valuable instrumentally because:
+In short, democracy is valuable instrumentally because

 Knowledge technologies, as distinct from information technologies, have been defined in the Module C of the social risk toolkit.